 The EarFun Free don't have any dedicated companion app for customization options.

-The EarFun Free are Bluetooth-only headphones.
+The EarFun Free have adequate Bluetooth connectivity.
 They have a good line of sight range, so you shouldn't have any issues, especially if you usually keep your source near you.
 However, they have very noticeable latency, meaning they won't be ideal for watching video content.
 On the upside, you might get better overall performance if your source also supports Bluetooth 5.0.

-As expected, these truly wireless headphones don't have an audio cable.
+As expected, these truly wireless headphones don't have an audio cable, and you can't use them wired.
 They only come with a 1.6ft USB-C charging cable.

 These headphones aren't compatible with a PS4 or a PC.
 However, they work with PCs that are Bluetooth-compatible.

-These headphones can't be used with an Xbox One.
+You can't use these headphones with an Xbox One.

 These headphones come with a charging case that serves as a charging station, which you can bring wherever you go.
-It also provides up to four additional full charges for the headphones, which is very useful.
+It stores about four additional full charges for the headphones, which is very helpful.